-(Re)insurance companies need to quantify, differentiate and manage earthquake risk in the North America region at all levels—from underwriting through to portfolio management, reinsurance, and capital management decisions.
+(Re)insurance companies need to quantify, differentiate, and manage earthquake risk in the North American region at all levels - from underwriting through to portfolio management, reinsurance, and capital management decisions.

 Earthquake Risk in North America

 Earthquake risk throughout North America is complex and varied.
-Situated on the North American Plate, the West is bounded by four Plates.
-It is part of the “Ring of Fire,” however the central and eastern areas are more tectonically stable, with fewer known active crustal faults and some concentrated zones of elevated seismicity.
+Situated on the North American Plate, the western area is bounded by four plates.
+It is part of the “Ring of Fire,” however the central and eastern areas are more tectonically stable with fewer known active crustal faults and some concentrated zones of elevated seismicity.

 California dominates earthquake risk in the U.S. with an interconnected complex network of active crustal faults.
 The Pacific Northwest, the New Madrid Seismic Zone, the Great Basin, the Rockies and individual states such as Alaska, Hawaii, and Oklahoma also drive tectonic activity.